GabeCordo/cluster-tools/docs/readme.md

 # Flock Documentation
 This page acts as an entrypoint to understanding the architecture of the flock framework.

+## Command Line Tools
+The `flock` command line tool is the officially supported cli for interacting with the core.
+A guide to using the `flock` interface can be found [here](/docs/specifications/commandline.md).

 ## Specifications
 Define the interfaces and protocols used to communicate between a core and processor.